ericoporto/ags-manual-wiki/EditorPlugins.md

 The following tutorial will walk you through creating a plugin with Visual C#.
 I'll be using Visual Studio 2005 in this tutorial, but the further versions should likely work very similarly.

 Start up Visual Studio, and select to create a new project (File, New, Project).
 In the "New project" window which appears, make sure "Visual C#" is selected in the left hand list, and then choose "Class Library" on the right.
-Type a name that starts with *AGS.Plugin*. for example I'm going to use `AGS.Plugin.TestPlugin`:
+Type a name that starts with *AGS.Plugin*. for example I'm going to use `AGS.Plugin.Example`:

 _![Creating a new Class Library project](images/netplug1.png)_